-This document explains how to reinstate the missing envupd.exe file when it is removed during delivery.
+This document explains how to reinstate a missing envupd.exe file when it is removed by a virus during delivery.

-We've done everything we can to communicate the problem to FNC, but until a solution is reached, you'll need to resolve the malware issue and restore the file that was removed.
-Currently, the only consistent workaround is to download the Malwarebytes Anti‑Rootkit software and run a scan to remove the malware, allowing you to replace the missing file.
+We've done everything we can to communicate the problem to FNC, but until a solution is reached, you'll need to resolve the malware issue with the assistance of a local technician.

 If you see an envupd file, you're not experiencing the issue described in this document.
 Give our support team a call at 1‑800‑ALAMODE for further assistance.

 If Malwarebytes fails to find any root-kit instances try using Norton Power Eraser.
 Click here for download and run instructions.

 If possible, perform this step with a local technician present to ensure that the file remains in place.
 If your file disappears again, you still need to remove malware from your machine.

 To replace the files that were removed by the malware:

 That's it!
 Now, simply go through the process of creating your ENV file again.

 If your issue persists after following this document, your next step is to seek out a local technician — preferably one that specializes in malware removal.
 Once all malware has been removed from your PC, repeat Part 3 above to replace the missing file.